- Home

 Section 3-8 - Zoning Board of Appeals

 The Planning and Zoning Commission shall consist of seven members each of whom is elected for a term of four years.
-There shall also be a total of two alternate members who shall be elected.
-Initially, one alternate member shall be elected for a term of two years and the other alternate member shall be elected for a term of four years.
-At each biennial election thereafter, there shall be elected one member and one alternate member for a term of four years to succeed each member and each alternate member whose term shall expire.
+There shall also be a total of two alternate members who shall be elected for a term of four years.
+At each biennial election, there shall be elected one member and one alternate member for a term of four years to succeed each member and each alternate member whose term shall expire.

 At each biennial election, there shall be elected a Town Moderator for a term of two years.
 The Town Moderator shall preside at all Town meetings and shall work with the Board of Selectmen to promote citizen attendance and participation at Town meetings.
-In the absence of the elected Town Moderator, the Town meeting shall be called to order and be conducted by the First Selectman or his representative.
+In the absence of the elected Town Moderator, the Town meeting shall be called to order and be conducted by the First Selectman or First Selectwoman or their representative.

-No elected or appointed Town official shall, while in office, derive direct financial benefit as a result of any contract, decision or action by any board or position.
-Except as noted in Section 7-1, no elected town official may be appointed to or hired for any paid position with the town or may enter into any contract with the town for a period of one year following his last day in office.
-The restrictions outlined herein are subject to the provisions of section 7-421 of the general statutes.
+- Except as noted in Section 7-2, no elected town official may be appointed to or hired for any paid position with the town or may enter into any contract with the town for a period of six (6) months following their last day in office.
+The restrictions outlined herein are subject to the provisions of section 7-421 of the General Statutes.